jepster/symfony_graphql_youtube/README.md

-# Symfony GraphQL Server Example Project
+# Symfony PHP GraphQL Server Example Project

 This project acts as an example for setting up a GraphQL server via the [overblog/graphql-bundle Composer PHP package](https://github.com/overblog/GraphQLBundle).
 This is based on the PHP